arcusmaximus/SottrModTools/Documentation.md

 #### Merging without Keep Originals

-If you want to export the merged skeleton for use in the game, you can uncheck "Keep original skeletons."
+If you want to export the merged skeleton for use in SOTTR, you can uncheck "Keep original skeletons."
 If you do this, you'll again get a single merged skeleton without duplicate bones, meaning rigging again becomes easier.
 The original partial skeletons will *not* be kept around and (importantly) all bones will have complete names with local IDs, meaning the skeleton is exportable.